+1. Describe any SSFAC budget requests below.
+Departments may not duplicate budget requests for SSFAC and RSAC.
+In the SSFAC request, our goal was to have the Student Life Development Specialist 2 position, benefits, startup costs, and staff support be supported permanently.
 2. How many FTE positions are currently open?
 Which if any of the positions are newly created?
 Why was there a need to hire additional staff?
 What expanded services are provided by the new hires?

-We do not have any current FTE positions open.
-We have created a new Student Life Development Specialist Position.
-With the new hire, the department will be able to increase the quality of our services to our students, programs and events.
-3. .
-Additional information or clarification you would like to provide the committee on your department's Budget plan:
+We currently have no FTE positions open.
+3. Additional information or clarification you would like to provide the committee on your department's Budget plan: